vrettasm/NapShift_CG/README.md

 This repository provides a "Python implementation" of the NapShift-CG (CG: Coarse Grain) program to estimate the backbone atoms' chemical shift values from martinized PBD files.
+It is based on the already published and tested NapShift program that works on full atomistic proteins.
+For more information have a look at: https://github.com/vrettasm/NapShift.git.

 M. Vrettas, PhD.